 What does the phrase "next weekend" mean to you?

-But "this weekend," naturally, can also mean "this weekend," leading some people to assume that by saying "next weekend," you might actually mean the weekend after this coming one.
+But the nearest weekend is often called "this weekend," leading some people to assume that by saying "next weekend," you might actually mean the weekend after this coming one.

 Many people find themselves using a wordy, awkward phrase to try to clear up this ambiguity: "not this weekend but the weekend after."